 The discounted rate is shown in cell B1 of the spreadsheet, the dates of the returns are stored in cells A2-A7 and the values of the returns are stored in cells B2-B7.

-The syntax of the Xnpv function is shown in cell C10.
+The Xnpv function, as shown in cell C10, is:

 which gives the result $4,447.94

-Further information and examples of the Excel Xnpv function can be found on the Microsoft Office website.
+Further details and examples of the Excel Xnpv function are provided on the Microsoft Office website.

 If you get an error from the Excel Xnpv function this is likely to be one of the following: